about HRTF stereo-surround recording methods & gear

 Use M10 in full manual (not AUTO, Limiter) record level control

-mode setting, suggest also taping over this switch so it does
+mode setting, suggest also taping over this switch (AS SHOWN

-Wise tact is to always engage HOLD feature so touching buttons
+Wise tact is to always engage decj's HOLD feature after starting

-do not accidentally stop recording until you're ready to stop
+so touching deck buttons do not accidentally stop recording

-Do all editing in 24 bit mode, adjusting loudness and other
+Do all editing in 24 bit mode, adjusting loudness and all other

 most models, the mic sensitivity input switch actually changes the first stage